Under the Skin (Lindsey Buckingham album): Songs

+"Down on Rodeo", which was written about Buckingham's brief relationship with Anne Heche, and "Someone's Gotta Change Your Mind" are the only two songs on the record with contributions from outside musicians.
+These two songs, along with "To Try For the Sun", were also included on a Gift of Screws bootleg that was leaked online in 2001.
 "Someone's Gotta Change Your Mind" and "Down on Rodeo" predated the other songs on Under the Skin and were recorded with Rob Cavallo ten years prior at Ocean Way Recording in Hollywood.
 He said that these songs were already "mixed and ready to go" for Fleetwood Mac's Say You Will album, released in 2003.
 Some tracks on Under the Skin were also recorded at Buckingham's home studio on a 48-track machine.

-"Down on Rodeo", which was written about Buckingham's brief relationship with Anne Heche, and "Someone's Gotta Change Your Mind" are the only two songs on the record with contributions from outside musicians.
-These two songs, along with "To Try For the Sun", were also included on a Gift of Screws bootleg that was leaked online in 2001.
+The album's final track, "Flying Down Juniper", related to Buckingham's time growing up in Palo Alto, California, which had a street named Juniper near his parent's house that Buckingham would ride down when he was a kid.
+Originally written as a slower song, Buckingham did not initially intend to include "Flying Down Juniper" on Under the Skin, but later amended his position after deciding that it served as a companion song to the title track, both of which were centered around major seventh chords.
 When Buckingham was completing a take for "Flying Down Juniper", Buckingham's son Will beckoned him for dinner through the studio intercom, which was caught on tape.
 "I'd just finished the take, and all of a sudden, 'Dinner, Daddy!'
 So I had to leave it in.
 It's a perfect ending."
+Buckingham remembered that he received some pushback for the song's inclusion on Under the Skin.

+My wife calls it the Love Boat song...A lot of people said, "Don't put that on the record, it's terrible!
+And I thought, well okay, maybe it is, but you can get away with a lot when it's the last song on the record.